frederick-vs-ja/Quuxplusone-blog/_posts/2021-10-17-equals-delete-means.md

 > The library author is saying, "I know what you're trying to do,
 > and what you're trying to do is wrong."

-There are some situations where there's not much difference between `=delete`’ing a function and not-`=delete`’ing it.
+In some situations there's not much difference between `=delete`’ing a function and not-`=delete`’ing it.
 In fact, the most common way that people first learn about `=delete` is in a context where it doesn't really matter — which is why they start out a little bit